VAT Penalties in Ireland

 Consequences of Non-Payment

-What happens if you don’t pay VAT on time includes immediate penalty charges and interest accumulation.
+What happens if you don’t pay VAT on time includes immediate penalty charges and daily interest accumulation (currently 0.0274% per day for VAT).
 Revenue may also begin enforcement action for persistent non-payment.

-Non payment of vat penalties can escalate to legal action, including sheriff enforcement and asset seizure.
+Non payment of VAT can escalate to legal action, including referral to the sheriff, attachment of bank accounts, asset seizure, or company liquidation.
 These extreme measures apply when businesses ignore Revenue communications.

 Early intervention prevents escalation and maintains better relationships with Revenue authorities.